vercel/vercel/errors/scope-not-existent.md

 #### Why This Error Occurred

 You specified the `--scope` flag and specified the ID or slug of a team that does not exist or that you're not a part of.
-Similiarily you might have specified the ID or username of user whose account you don't own.
+Similarly you might have specified the ID or username of user whose account you don't own.

 #### Possible Ways to Fix It